cypress-io/cypress-documentation/content/guides/guides/parallelization.md

    considering the test run as fully complete.
 This is done to better support [grouping of runs](#Grouping-test-runs).

-In short: each Cypress instance sends a list of the spec files to Cypress Cloud Service, and the service sends back one spec at a time to each application to run.
+In short: each Cypress instance sends a list of the spec files to Cypress Cloud, which sends back one spec at a time to each application to run.

 ### Parallelization process